 Since substantial changes have occurred to Cal.
-VL laws after the 2007 Wolfe decision (e.g. in 2011), and since the Ringgold-Lockhart decision explains some issues of the VL law that the Wolfe decision never considered, the 2007 Wolfe decision is no longer controlling as to the current VL law.
+VL laws after the 2007 Wolfe decision (e.g. in Jan.
+2012), and since the Ringgold-Lockhart decision explains some issues of the VL law that the Wolfe decision never considered, the 2007 Wolfe decision is no longer controlling as to the current VL law.

-No court has yet to consider the unconstitutional vagueness of the current Cal.
+No court has ever considered the unconstitutional vagueness of the current Cal.
 VL law.
 Johnson v.
 United States, 135 S.Ct.
 2551, 2557-2563 (2015).

 For example, given how the Cal. courts tally up losses under the Cal.
 VL law and given that Cal. requires an appeal within 60 days of whenever a defendant is dismissed, a plaintiff can become labeled as a VL in one case with 6 defendants by "losing" against 5 defendants, but still "win" the case against the 6th defendant.
 Fink v.
 Shemtov, 180 Cal.App.4th 1160, 1170 (Cal.
 2010).
 Cal.
-VL law also changes who is actually the defendant into a plaintiff.
+VL law has also changed who is actually a defendant into a plaintiff, which made no sense.
 Ogunsalu v.
 Superior Court, 12 Cal.App.5th 107 (Cal.
 2017).

 As for facial challenges to the Cal.
-VL law, Kinney contends every application of that VL law is unconstitutional because it is hopelessly vague (e.g. as to VL wording such as "litigation", "finally determined against", "reasonable expenses" for security; "merit", "presiding justice"); and because an "ongoing chill upon speech that is beyond all doubt protected makes it necessary in this case to invoke the earlier precedents that a statute which chills speech can and must be invalidated where its facial invalidity has been demonstrated".
+VL law, Kinney contends every application of that VL law is unconstitutional because it is: (1) hopelessly vague [e.g. as to wording such as "litigation", "finally determined against", "merit", "reasonable expenses" for security; "presiding justice"]; and (2) an "ongoing chill upon speech that is beyond all doubt protected makes it necessary in this case to invoke the earlier precedents that a statute which chills speech can and must be invalidated where its facial invalidity has been demonstrated".
 Citizens United v.
 Federal Election Commission, 558 U.S. 310, 331 (2010).
-There is no doubt that this law, and the acts by judges and justices using this law, are chilling Kinney's protected speech.
+There is no doubt that the VL law, and acts by judges and justices using this law, are chilling Kinney's protected speech.

 As for as-applied (factual) challenges to the Cal.
-VL law, Kinney contends the law was and is misapplied to him, contrary to specific language and criteria of the statute (e.g. because in Nov.
+VL law, Kinney contends the law was and is misapplied to him, contrary to specific language and criteria of the statute [e.g. because in Nov.
 2008 Kinney was not a party and, as an in pro se plaintiff, did not have 5 out of 7 losses in the last 7 years; and because Kinney was not a party in Dec.
-2011 when In re Kinney, 201 Cal.App.4th 951, was issued by a COA2 "presiding justice" who did not have subject matter jurisdiction to do so).
+2011 when In re Kinney, 201 Cal.App.4th 951, was issued by a COA2 "presiding justice" who did not have subject matter jurisdiction to do so].